How to appeal a Visa cancellation under section 501 of the Migration Act due to a criminal record

 3. Ties to Australia

-When deciding an appeal, authorities will consider your ties to Australia, such as family relationships, how long you’ve lived in the country, and your contributions to society.
-Recent changes in Ministerial Direction 110 have made it harder for long-term residency alone to weigh in favor of keeping a visa if the person has committed serious offences.
+When deciding on an appeal, authorities will consider your ties to Australia, such as family relationships, how long you’ve lived in the country, and your contributions to society.
+Recent changes in Ministerial Direction 110 have made it harder for long-term residents alone to weigh in favor of keeping a visa if the person has committed serious offenses.

 Practical Tip: